zeek/package-manager/doc/package.rst

   [package]
   version = 1.0.0
-  scriptpath = build/scripts
+  scriptpath = scripts/Demo/Rot13
   buildcmd = ./configure --bro-dist=%(bro_dist)s && make

 In the above example, the "%(bro_dist)s" string is substituted for the path the user has set for the "bro_dist" option in the :ref:`package manager config file
 <bro-pkg-config-file>`.
 The default CMake skeleton for Bro plugins will use
 `build/` as the directory for the final/built version of the plugin, which matches the defaulted value of the omitted `pluginpath` metadata field.
+The `scriptpath` field is set to the location where the author has placed custom scripts for their plugin.
+When a package has both a Bro plugin and Bro script components, the "plugin" part is always unconditionally loaded by Bro, but the "script" components must either be explicitly loaded (e.g.
+"@load <package_name>") or the package marked as :ref:`loaded <load-command>`.

 Note that if you want to distribute a BroControl plugin with a Bro plugin, you typically need to add the BroControl plugin's python script to the